 How it Works › Forums › Advanced Problems (AMC 8 Problems 20-25 and beyond) › Advanced Combinatorics on the Grid Problems!

-This topic contains 6 replies, has 1 voice, and was last updated by Ayush Agarwal 1 year ago.
+- This topic has 6 replies, 1 voice, and was last updated 3 years ago by Ayush Agarwal.

 Here are the advanced problems for the next week!
 These are MUCH more difficult than AMC 8 Problems but you can make progress on them if you attended the lecture.
 Each of these problems is worth 10 points to your leaderboard score!
 If you don’t understand one of the questions, feel free to post in the questions forum here.